vc222ff/RTOS_Stimulation_Device/README.md

 <br>

-This README document is divided into four sections: Project structure, Embedded C program: Compilation and start, Mobile App: APK Compilation for android and the PDF report for the program.
+This README document is divided into four sections: Project structure, Embedded C program: Compilation and start, Mobile App: APK Compilation for android and the PDF report for the project.

 ## Instructions for the device